neutrinoceros/yt_idefix/README.md

 yt 4.1 (to be released) will be required to perform projections correctly.

 In the meantime, I recommend installing yt from source.
-At the time of writing, the branch attached to the following branch is required for projections with stretched grids:
+At the time of writing, the branch attached to the following pull request is required for projections with stretched grids:

 https://github.com/yt-project/yt/pull/2998